Associated Food Stores: History

+The company navigated evolving market dynamics, including the growth of larger supermarkets, by implementing cost equalization to fairly serve both large and small members.
+Gill Warner took over as president in 1972.
+A venture into California (1966-1976) proved unsuccessful and was eventually withdrawn from.
+AFS successfully established a new division in Billings, Montana, in 1972.
+The advertising department continued to evolve, forming groups like Thriftway and Bestway to cater to different store formats.

+By 1990, Associated Food Stores had grown significantly, with total assets exceeding $132 million and total sales reaching nearly $680 million.
+The company remained committed to its core values of cooperation, loyalty, and service to its independent grocer members.
+The emphasis on a "family feeling" among employees and members remained a key aspect of the company culture.

 In 1999, Associated Food Stores purchased Utah grocery store chain Macey's.
 In August 2017, Macey's broke with 70-year tradition by deciding to open some of their stores on Sundays.

 In 2009, Associated Food Stores purchased 34 Albertsons stores in Utah from Supervalu Inc. The stores were renamed Associated Fresh Market (more commonly known as just "Fresh Market").
 As of June 2017, however, only 17 of the originally purchased locations were still under the Fresh Market banner, the rest having been either closed or sold.

 In 2017, two Fresh Market locations in Murray and Holladay were re-branded as Macey's.

 As of 2021, three Macey's locations have closed: the Logan (400 North), Clinton, and the Midvale/Sandy locations.

 In 2022, a former Fresh Market in American Fork became a Macey's.

 Corporate stores

-As well as supplying independent grocers, Associated Food Stores also owns several corporate stores under five different names, operating a total of 38 locations.
+As well as supplying independent grocers, Associated Food Stores also owns several corporate stores under five different names, operating a total of 41 locations.